 Ubon Ratchatani to Pakse

-Pakse is the gateway to southern Laos.
-The acclaimed Wat Phou Khmer temple ruins and the Mekong River‘s Four Thousand Islands (Si Phan Don) area accessible from Pakse.
-Travellers have the option of flying or bus to Ubon Ratchatani.
-The buses are mostly direct but the downside is the journey takes 15 hours.
-From Ubon Ratchatani, there are international buses to Pakse which cross from Chong Mek on the Thai side of the border to Vang Tao in Laos.
+From Ubon Ratchatani, international buses to Pakse cross from Chong Mek on the Thai side of the border to Vang Tao in Laos.
 Total journey times are around three hours.
-Find best rate hotels in Pakse with Agoda and Booking.com
+Discover the best rates for hotels in Pakse with Agoda and Booking.com.